huggingface/peft/README.md

 ## Models support matrix

 Find models that are supported out of the box below.
-Note that PEFT works with almost all models -- it it is not listed, you just need to [do some manual configuration](https://huggingface.co/docs/peft/developer_guides/custom_models).
+Note that PEFT works with almost all models -- if it is not listed, you just need to [do some manual configuration](https://huggingface.co/docs/peft/developer_guides/custom_models).

 ### Causal Language Modeling
 | Model        | LoRA | Prefix Tuning  | P-Tuning | Prompt Tuning  | IA3 |